Innovation, Digital Studies and Creative Communication

 • If you have not completed a college semester of Italian language or the equivalent, you are strongly encouraged to take an Italian language course while on this program.

-• Italian courses are offered from the Beginner to Advanced level.
+• Italian courses are offered in the post-intermediate level in the spring semester.

 • You will have the opportunity to enroll in a pre-session 2-week intensive Italian language course for an additional cost.
 Contact the Italy Program Manager for more information about adding this pre-session course.